jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/ale-naif-spice-data-setup.md

 !!! warning ""

-    When you use a NaifSpice Driver, the your $ALESPICEROOT must point to the relevant NAIF SPICE Data, and the metakernel within that data must be set.
+    When using a NaifSpice Driver, $ALESPICEROOT must point to the relevant NAIF SPICE Data, and the metakernel within that data must be set.

     ```sh